Istheaksayem/freelance-marketplace-project/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+PROJECT NAME:
+# Freelance Marketplace

+Live site URL:

+# Features:

+Users can add new job posts with title, category, and summary.
+Logged-in users can view only the jobs they posted.
+Light and dark theme toggle available.
+Users can accept or cancel jobs from the Accepted Jobs page.
+Responsive design for mobile, tablet, and desktop.